sgalles/jonction/README.md

 However, it really is an "alpha" quality script

-* It is not tested on a large set of feed
+* It is not tested on a large set of feeds
 * Was tested only with my own MTP player
 * The mass-storage MP3 player feature is not implemented yet